andrei-markeev/resty.jsx/README.md

 By default, **TypescriptToLua** will put this library to `lua-modules/resty.jsx` under the output directory and change the Lua `require` correspondingly.

-Alternatively, you may want to install it same way as other other libraries that are installed via LuaRocks or OPM.
+Alternatively, you may want to install it in a more traditional way, same as LuaRocks or OPM do.

-In this case, you can simply copy [jsx.lua](/lib/resty/jsx.lua) to `/usr/local/openresty/site/lualib/resty/` folder, and then you need to disable **TypescriptToLua**'s resolution by adding the following line to the **tsconfig.json**:
+In this case, you can simply copy [jsx.lua](/lib/resty/jsx.lua) to `/usr/local/openresty/site/lualib/resty/` folder, and then you need to disable **TypescriptToLua**'s module resolution by adding the following line to the **tsconfig.json**:

 ```json
 {